fazdendev/adaptive-body-min-width/README.md

 # Adaptive body min width function
 This is the function which adds min-width functionality to body in Firefox and Safari.
-For more info go to the
+For more info go to the https://habr.com/ru/post/686748/ (Ru)

 ## How to use
 Copy the code to project and call the ```adaptiveSizePageScaleInit(300)``` function and pass as an argument the width of the browser window at which it should start (320 by default).